DPQuant: Efficient and Differentially-Private Model Training via Dynamic Quantization Scheduling

 \section{Introduction}

-Differentially Private Stochastic Gradient Descent (DP-SGD)~\cite{Abadi_2016} enables training neural networks on sensitive data while providing formal privacy guarantees.
-To improve the efficiency of such training on modern hardware, the use of \textit{low-precision} arithmetic and data formats, i.e., \emph{quantization}, has gained widespread interest~\cite{gholami2021surveyquantizationmethodsefficient,jacob2017quantizationtrainingneuralnetworks}.
-Quantization can significantly reduce the amount of computation and memory required, thus reducing the latencies, cost, and energy consumption during training and inference, often with little to no loss in model accuracy~\cite{micikevicius2022fp8formatsdeeplearning}.
+Differentially Private Stochastic Gradient Descent (DP-SGD)~\citep{Abadi_2016} enables training neural networks on sensitive data while providing formal privacy guarantees.
+To improve the efficiency of such training on modern hardware, the use of \textit{low-precision} arithmetic and data formats, i.e., \emph{quantization}, has gained widespread interest~\citep{gholami2021surveyquantizationmethodsefficient,jacob2017quantizationtrainingneuralnetworks}.
+Quantization can significantly reduce the amount of computation and memory required, thus reducing the latencies, cost, and energy consumption during training and inference, often with little to no loss in model accuracy~\citep{micikevicius2022fp8formatsdeeplearning}.
 These benefits are especially important in resource-constrained settings such as federated learning with edge devices, where support for full-precision arithmetic is limited and compute budgets are constrained.

 Modern accelerators, ranging from datacenter GPUs to mobile NPUs, are rapidly adopting \textit{ultra-low precision formats} such as FP8, INT4, or FP4.
-NVIDIA’s Blackwell architecture~\cite{nvidia_blackwell_2024} is reported to provide 4$\times$ throughput for FP4 matrix multiplications compared to FP16; AMD Instinct GPUs supports FP8~\cite{amd_instinct_mi300x_datasheet_2023,amd_rocm_precision_support_2025}, and Qualcomm Hexagon supports INT4/INT8~\cite{qualcomm_ai_cores_2024}.
+NVIDIA Blackwell~\citep{nvidia_blackwell_2024} provides 4$\times$ throughput for FP4 matmuls compared to FP16; AMD Instinct GPUs, Google TPUs and AWS Trainium support FP8~\citep{amd_instinct_mi300x_datasheet_2023,amd_rocm_precision_support_2025,vahdat2025ironwood,aws2025trainium}, and Qualcomm Hexagon supports INT4/INT8~\citep{qualcomm_ai_cores_2024}.
 Leveraging these compute capabilities in model training would enable significant performance and scalability improvements.

-In this work, we observe that applying low-precision quantization directly to DP-SGD training often leads to \textit{significant accuracy degradation}, as severe as a $40\%$ drop.
-While non-DP training is typically robust to quantized training, the gradient clipping and noise addition steps in DP-SGD interact poorly with low-precision arithmetic leading to poor convergence as explained in Section~\ref{sec:degradation}.
+In this work, we observe that applying low-precision quantization directly to DP training often leads to \textit{significant accuracy degradation}, as severe as a $40\%$ drop.
+While non-DP training is typically robust to quantization, the gradient clipping and noise addition steps in DP-SGD/DP-Adam interact poorly with low-precision arithmetic leading to poor convergence as explained in Section~\ref{sec:degradation}.